Hiking The Buttermilk Falls State Park Gorge Trail

 7. Rim Trail (RT) – 0.82 miles

-Buttermilk Falls Gorge and Rim Trail Loop distance: 1.5 miles roundtrip
+• Trail distance: 1.5 miles roundtrip

-1. Grind Out The Steep Rim Trail Ascent
+1. Rim Trail Ascent

 Entrance to the Rim trail at Buttermilk Falls State Park

-You will walk along muddy dirt paths through sun blocking canopy as you gain elevation and follow the creekside.
+As you can see from our photo, the Rim Trail immediately ascends about 500 feet.
+You’ll walk along muddy dirt paths through sun blocking canopy as you gain elevation and follow the creekside.
 Be careful of tree roots and large stones sticking out of the ground.

 Rim trail climbing quite steeply and through lovely forested land

-2. Arrive At Upper Gorge Trail Entrance
+2. Upper Gorge Trail Entrance

 Entrance to the upper section of Buttermilk Falls State Park

-Eventually you will reach a twisting road corkscrewing its way through the forest.
-Upper entrance is directly across the road but you will cross the bridge over Buttermilk Creek to your right instead.
+Eventually you’ll reach a twisting road corkscrewing its way through the forest.
+Upper entrance is directly across the road but you’ll cross the large stone bridge over Buttermilk Creek to your right instead.
+Bear Trail to Treman Lake is to your left, but we’ll take the right onto Gorge Trail for the purpose of this walkthrough.

 Bridge marking the turnaround point to access gorge trail from rim trail at buttermilk falls state park Ithaca ny

-As you descend the first few steps you will notice the stone bridge you just crossed is extremely attractive, but it’s about to get a whole lot better.
+It’s time reap the rewards for thrashing out the steep Rim Trail climb.
+As you descend the first few steps, you’ll notice the stone bridge you just crossed is extremely attractive, but it’s about to get a whole lot better.

 Stone staircase next to gorge in Ithaca ny

 The top section of the Gorge Trail begins with the creek narrowing and features sharp shelf-like edges combined with smooth and soft bowl shaped pools.
+Depending on the time of year, the water flow many be shallow, but it allows greater depth of detail throughout the eroded sandstone rocks to be appreciated.

 Several small cascading waterfalls in Buttermilk Gorge

-Stunning waterfall cascades at Buttermilk Gorge
+Stunning waterfall cascades

+If you visit in spring, the water levels will be much higher making the beautiful pools filled to the brim.
 The gorge is incredibly scenic and ornate stone staircases add a lost world element to the environment, making it perfect for photographers.

 Stunning waterfall and pools on gorge trail in buttermilk falls state park Ithaca ny finger lakes